YouGotJaked/within/script.md

 ## Section I: Introduction ##

 It is the first day of class for the new school year.
 The camera fades into ALEX sitting at his/her desk in the front of the classroom.

+ALEX: *Hmmm I wonder if I know anyone in this class this year.
+I'll do a casual peek to check and see.*

+Trigger waits until users looks to either side of peripherals.
+If 10s go by and user still has not looked around, one of optional dialogues below is chosen randomly and triggers on a loop until user looks around.

+ALEX: *Just do it already, no one's paying attention to you anyway.*
+ALEX: *Man up and get it over with.
+Stop being so soft.*
+ALEX: *Pretend like you're looking at the clock or something.
+Be casual.
+Be cool.*
+ALEX: *What are you waiting for, just DO IT.*
+ALEX: *Ok I'm gunna stop thinking about it and actually do it...NOW.
+Ok NOW.
+Wait NOW.
+NOW...Wow I'm pathetic.*

 Looking around the classroom, ALEX realizes to his/her dismay that (s)he does not know a single other person.
+Give time delay of ~20s to give chance for user to look around and get familiar with environment.

 ALEX: *Wow I don't know anyone else in this class...great.
 I really don't want a repeat of last year.
 Oh God that was so embarassing.
+I hope no one here remembers.
 Oh well, maybe this year will different.
 Ha!
 That's a wish.
 Seriously Alex, get it together.
 You know what, I actually have a good feeling about this.
 I'm going to be ok.*

 ## Section II: Break into Groups ##